 If there are few segments, just count them in the CB (excluding segments under 7 cM).

 If there are many segments, click on Download to Excel (csv Format) button to download to a spreadsheet or look at them in a table.
 In the Excel spreadsheet (or table), subtract segments under 7 cM.
-Then total the remaining segments to get a new total.
+Then add up the remaining segments to get a new total.
+This new total should then be used in the Shared cM Project Tool.